 Mount Maunganui Campground and the Oceanside Hotel, circa 1930's.
 No apartment towers, no leaky buildings, but also a rather bare looking Mount Dury.

 Main Beach carpark from Mt Dury, 1961.
-It looks busier to me fifty years ago than it does today.
+It looks busier fifty years ago than it does today.
 If only we were still allowed to park on the curb and there were no ticket wardens.